 Two, test IC update time.
 Have a non-power-user IC open the tool cold and update three KRs.
 Time it.
 The difference between a good and a bad OKR tool is often 45 seconds versus 4 minutes per KR update.
 Multiply by 20 ICs and 12 weekly cycles and that’s hours of friction either building or destroying the habit.

 Three, build the cascade to three levels.
 Company objective to department objective to team KR.
-The visualization quality varies significantly between tools; Perdoo and Cascade are standouts, Weekdone is limited past two levels.
+The visualization quality varies significantly between tools; Perdoo and Cascade are standouts.
 Screenshot the cascade for your CEO.
 If it doesn’t pass the three-second legibility test, it won’t get used in board prep.

 Four, export the full OKR dataset.
 Try to pull all objectives, KRs, owners, progress history, and confidence scores from a full quarter into a CSV.
 Some tools make this easy (Perdoo, Mooncamp).
 Others require a support ticket or an API call.
 If you can’t export it cleanly, your data isn’t actually yours.